csvan/ui-grid/README.md

 # Angular Compatibility

-UI-Grid is currently compatible with Angular versions ranging from 1.2.x to 1.4.x.
+Version 3.x of UI-Grid is currently compatible with Angular versions ranging from 1.2.x to 1.4.x.
+Version 4.x is compatible with version 1.4.x and up.

 # Feature Stability